anhnguyendepocen/microeconomics-theory-2-notes/topic6_Social_Preference_and_Choice/topic6.md

 Similar to **Obs.3** and **Obs.4**, a $g$ satisfying Pareto and Monotonicity will be a dictatorship, which is a contrast.

 ---

+### 6.G Questions
+Which of the axioms of Arrow's Impossibility Theorem does the following social choice rule violate?
+1. If person #1 and person #2 have exactly the same rankings of the alternatives, then the social choice rule will exactly coincide with their ranking;
+2. If their rankings are different in any way, then the social choice rule will coincide with person #3's ranking.

+*Sol:*
+* Pareto: satisfied from definition.
+* Non-dictatorship: satisfied from definition.
+* Completeness and transitivity: satisfied since no restriction on voter's profile.
+* IIA: violated, since if #1 agrees with #2, then the group choice goes with #1 (or #2).
+Let #3 be with the same profile but a single permutation for first and last element from #1, then some change for irrelevant pairs in #2's preference will result in a certain final change.